3800 Lindell Blvd.

 St. Louis, MO 63108

 Anne Stiles received her Ph.D. from the University of California, Los Angeles, in 2006.
-She specializes in medical humanities, late-Victorian and Edwardian literature, and history of science.
-She was previously an Assistant Professor of English at Washington State University.
+Her research interests include nineteenth-century British and American literature, history of science, history of religion, and children's fiction.
+Before coming to SLU in fall 2011, she served as Assistant Professor of English at Washington State University.

-In addition to teaching, Dr. Stiles serves as the director of the Medical Humanities interdisciplinary minor program, the English Department Faculty Liaison for the 1818 Advanced College Credit Program, and the Victorian Section Co-Editor of Blackwell Publishing's online journal Literature Compass.
+Dr. Stiles serves as Director of SLU's Medical Humanities Interdisciplinary Minor Program, English Department Faculty Liaison for the 1818 Advanced College Credit Program, and Victorian Section Co-Editor of Blackwell Publishing's online journal Literature Compass.

 Ph.D. in English, UCLA, 2006